shikharverma018/Jobs/README.md

 **Output:** clean, production-ready skill lists.
 This layered approach ensures both **precision** and **recall** while keeping results professional.

-### CI/CD Integration

-A minimal **GitHub Actions** workflow is included:

-- Installs dependencies in a clean environment
-- Runs `pytest` on every push/PR
-- Ensures reproducibility for future Dockerization & deployment
-- Easily extendable with lint checks, coverage, and container builds

 ## What’s Next

 With the **Model API** complete, the next major phase is to build the **Recommendation Engine**.